andyk/andyk.github.io/_posts/2024-12-12-konwinski-prize.md

   </div>
 </center>

 Last night, I tweeted on stage at NeurIPS that I’ll give $1 million to the open source AI that breaks 90% on a sweet new version of my favorite benchmark, [SWE-bench](http://swebench.com).
-It’s called the [Kprize](http://kprize.ai)\!
+The competition is called the [Kprize](http://kprize.ai)\!

 The Kprize aims to: